tremor-rs/tremor-runtime/README.md

-# tremor-runtime
+# Tremor

-This tool allows to configure a pipeline that moves data from a source to a destination.
+This tool allows configuring a pipeline that moves data from a source to a destination.
 The pipeline consists of multiple steps which are executed in order.
 Each step is configurable on a plugin basis.

+## Audience

+Tremor is built for users that have a high message volume to deal with and want to build pipelines to process, route or limit this event stream.
+While Tremor specializes in interacting with Kafka, other message systems should be easily pluggable.

+## Usecases

+### Elastic Search data ingress and rate limiting

+Tremor has been successfully used to replace logstash as a Kafka to Elastic Search ingress.
+In this scenario, it reduced the required compute resources by about 80% (YMMV) when decoding, classify and rate limiting the traffic.
+A secondary but perhaps more important effect was that tremors dynamic backpressure and rate limiting allowed the ElasticSearch system to stay healthy and current despite overwhelming amounts of logs during spikes.

+### HTTP to Kafka brodge

+Kafkas optimizes its connection lifetime for long-lived, persistent connections.
+The rather long connection negotiation phase is a result of that optimization.
+For languages that have a short runtime this can be a disadvantage, such as PHP,  or tools that only run for a  short period, such as CLI tools.
+Tremor can be used to provide an HTTP(s) to Kafka bridge that allows putting events on a queue without the need for going through the Kafka connection setup instead only relying on HTTP as its transport.

+### PHP Execution

+Executing short-lived code, such as PHP scripts, against events from a queue can be challenging.
+It quickly results in either a poll loop or other problematic patterns.
+Tremor can embed runtimes, such as the PHP and then only execute the short-lived code when an event arrives.

+### When to use Tremor

+* You are currently using Logstash
+* You have a high volume of events to handle
+* You want to protect a downstream system from overload
+* You have short running code, microservices or FaaS based code that you wish to connect to a queue
+* **<more suggestions please, I sure have overlooked something>**

+### When not to use Tremor

+Note: Some of those restrictions are subject to change as tremor is a growing project.
+If you want to use tremor for any of the aftermentioned things and are willing to contribute to make it reallity your contributions are more then welcome.

+* You require complex or advanced scripting on your events such as ruby shellouts in Logstash.
+* Your events are neither JSON nor Influx line protocol encoded. (this might not an intentional limitation just the most used formats so far.)
+* Your onramps or offramps are not supported.
+(Again this might not an intended limitation, contribution of more on or offramps are more then welcome.)

+## Building

+### Docker

+Tremor runs in a docker image.
+If you wish to build a local image, clone this repository, and either run `make image` or run `docker-compose build`.
+Both will create an image called `tremor-runtime:latest`.

+### Local builds

+If you are not comfortable with managing library packages on your system or don't have experience with , please use the Docker image provided above.
+Local builds are not supported and purely at your own risk.

+For local builds, tremor requires rust of version `1.30.1` or later, along with all the tools needed to build rust programs.
+For centos the packages `gcc`, `make`, `clang`, `openssl-static`, and  `libstdc++-static` are required, for different distributions or operating systems, please install packages accordingly.

+## Configuration file

+Tremor uses YAML to configure pipelines.

-## Operations
+### Operations

-Tremor is based on chaining operations that have inputs, outputs and additional configuration.
-Onramps - the operations that ingest data - take a special role in this.
+Tremor works by chaining operations that have inputs, outputs, and additional configuration.
+OnRamps - the operations that ingest data - take a unique role in this.

-The documentation for different operations can be generated (and opened) by running `make doc`.
+The documentation for different operations can found in in the [docs](doc/tremor_runtime/index.html).
 The `onramps` and `op` modules hold the relevant information.

-For each operation the `Config` struct defines the parameters that can be passed to configure it and the description holds additional details and examples.
+For each operation, the `Config` struct defines the parameters that can be passed to configure it and the description holds additional details and examples.

-## Configuration file
+### file sections

-Tremor uses yaml to configure pipelines, the configuration file has two top level nodes:

-### `onramps`
+#### `onramps`

-A list that define the onramops started in tremor.
-Each onramp lives in it's own thread.
-Along with it's own configuration it has the key `pipeline` that defines the pipeline data from that onramp is send to.
+A list that defines the OnRamps started in tremor.
+Each onramp lives in a separate thread.
+Along with its configuration, it has the key `pipeline` that defines the pipeline data from that onramp is sent to.
 At least one needs to be present.

 ```yaml